Chucks Nwoko

 Afraik Kaejtan "Chucks" Nwoko (born 21 November 1978) is a former professional footballer who played at both professional and international levels as a midfielder.
 Born in Nigeria, he represented the Malta national team.
-He is currently the under-19 coach for Maltese First Division side Balzan Youths.
+He is the under-19 coach for Maltese First Division side Balzan Youths.

 Playing career

 Born in Lagos, Nigeria, Nwoko began his senior career in 1995 with Julius Berger.
 He joined Maltese team Birkirkara later that year, and after a loan spell in Bulgaria with CSKA Sofia in 2001, also played for Marsaxlokk, Sliema Wanderers and Qormi, retiring in 2009.

 International career

 After marrying a Maltese national – therefore becoming eligible to play for the Malta national football team, Nwoko made his international debut in 1998.
 He made a total of 46 international appearances, scoring one goal, until 2003.

 Personal life

-His son Kyrian is also a footballer.
+His son Kyrian is also a professional footballer, and plays as a winger and forward for the Malta national team.